What to Know Before Signing a Divorce Attorney Retainer Agreement

 What Must Be in a Divorce Attorney Retainer Agreement?

 Hourly rates for every billing professional on the matter.
 The lead attorney's rate, plus the rates for any associates and paralegals who may work on your case.
 If the firm uses multiple billing levels, all must be specified.
-A rate you didn't agree to in writing is a rate you can dispute.
+A rate you did not agree to in writing is a rate you can dispute.

 Scope of representation.
 What the attorney will do, and what they will not.
 Vague scope language is a significant problem.
 "Representation in your divorce matter" covers everything and allows for unlimited scope creep.
 Specific scope language looks like: "Preparation and filing of the divorce petition, negotiation of a marital settlement agreement, and representation at the final hearing."
-If it's not in the scope, and you later need it, expect an additional hourly charge.
+If it is not in the scope, and you later need it, expect an additional hourly charge.

 Termination provisions.
 What happens if you end the representation before the matter closes.
 What fees are owed at termination.
 Whether the attorney can hold your file pending payment of outstanding balances (a retaining lien; rules on this vary significantly by state).
 You have the right to end the relationship at any time, but the financial consequences depend on what the agreement says.
+The procedural mechanics of exercising that termination right (notice, file transfer, retaining-lien rules by state) are covered in When to Change Divorce Attorneys.

 Treatment of unused funds.
 Any balance remaining in the trust account at the close of the matter must be returned to you.
 This should be explicitly stated in the agreement.
 The money is yours until earned.
 Do not sign an agreement that is silent on this point.